-LCRA’s Board of Directors adopted the new plan on Feb.
-22, 2012, before submitting it to TCEQ for final review and approval.
-The plan gives LCRA more flexibility to respond to severe droughts by adding more trigger points during the year to determine how much water is available for agriculture.
-It also limits the overall amount of water available to agriculture in any year.
+The 2012 application includes provisions to give LCRA more flexibility to respond to droughts by adding more trigger points during the year to determine the availability of water for agriculture than are included in the 2010 plan.
+The 2012 application also limited the overall amount of water available to agriculture in any year.

 TCEQ declared the plan administratively complete on April 19, 2012, and began conducting technical review.
 During that process:

 - On May 31, 2012, LCRA submitted an

-amended plan and
+updated plan and

 responded on Sept.
-10, 2012; and
+10, 2012.

 - In November 2012, TCEQ sent a draft final order to LCRA for review and comment.
 LCRA